Vatican Media: Archive center

-Vatican Media owns a library of more than 10000 recordings, amounting to 4000 hours of recordings and images of Pope John Paul II's pontificate since 1984.
-This library is open to foreign television channels and to documentary producers from throughout the world.
+Vatican Media owns a library of more than 10,000 recordings, amounting to 4,000 hours of recordings and images of Pope John Paul II's reign since 1984.
+This library is open to foreign television channels and documentary producers from throughout the world.
 The Vatican Media Center is open Monday to Saturday from 9 a.m. to 1 p.m.